 2.19 A nuclear power programme in a State cannot be considered in isolation.
-A nuclear accident could have harmful effects beyond national borders owing to the potential transboundary consequences of radioactive releases.
+A nuclear accident could have harmful effects beyond national borders owing to the potential transboundary consequences of radioactive releases, and impact on worldwide public opinion.
 States have a shared need for the safe operation of nuclear facilities and the safe conduct of activities.
 The national safety policy and the strategy adopted by the government should therefore take full advantage of effective participation in the global nuclear safety regime.
 However, the prime responsibility for safety rests within each State and with the operating organization of each nuclear power plant.